State Resource Guide

 West Virginia residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in West Virginia costs approximately $752/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in West Virginia might pay after subsidies:
+Here is what a 40-year-old individual in West Virginia might pay for a Silver plan after subsidies, based on the $752/month benchmark:

 How to Apply for WV Medicaid

-- Phone assistance — Call West Virginia's Medicaid helpline for guided help completing your application.
+• Phone: Call West Virginia's Medicaid helpline for guided help with your application.

 Calculate Your Subsidy in West Virginia